“What Happened to Your Faith? I Seldom See You at Church.”

 an illness that means some days I cannot find the energy to get dressed, let alone shower.
 My condition means that the thought of holding a short but deep conversation with one other person in the quiet of my home can fill me with horror because I know it might cost me all of that day’s energy.
 Every decision I take, every action I make has huge implications for the rest of my day or even my week.
 (See Mandy’s link on the subject)

-On my best of days, I have to make careful decisions all day long about everything which will use my energy: showering, cooking, Facetime with my mum, reading, shopping, housework, conversation with my husband and family: everything costs and if I “overpay” the “interest rates” in payback can leave me bed-bound again for days or sometimes weeks.
+On my best of days, I have to make careful decisions all day long about everything that will use my energy: showering, cooking, Facetime with my mum, reading, shopping, housework, conversation with my husband and family: everything costs and if I “overpay” the “interest rates” in payback can leave me bed-bound again for days or sometimes weeks.

 Church Reality

 When I make it to church it has been a really good week.
 There has been resting for at least one day before it and there will be resting for the remainder of Sunday and most of Monday.
-I often cannot manage to socialize or stay for a whole service as sitting upright, singing, loud noise, lots of people, chatting are all activities which use a lot of energy.
+I often cannot manage to socialize or stay for a whole service as sitting upright, singing, loud noise, lots of people, and chatting are all activities that use a lot of energy.
 If I have made it to church to join in, I often don’t have the energy to stay and socialize so I have to choose how long I will be there.

 This is not the challenging bit…

 And all the while I feel fine BUT the next day or two days later I am unable to get out of bed or shower or talk and that may last for up to a week.
 It’s called PEM – Post Exertional Malaise – and it just comes on after any increase in my limited activity.
-I can stand for longer than usual, be squat down at some task for a few minutes, spend longer than usual cooking or stirring something and then two days later.
+I can stand for longer than usual, squat down at some task for a few minutes, spend longer than usual cooking or stirring something, and then two days later.

 How’s my Faith?